switch2osm/switch2osm/serving-tiles/updating-as-people-edit-osm2pgsql-replication.md

 ### Running every day

 The script to perform the update can be added to root's crontab.
 First, amend <code>update_tiles.sh</code> to do some error checking at startup, and to append a summary to a logfile only.
 You can get a copy of that from [here](https://github.com/SomeoneElseOSM/mod_tile/blob/switch2osm/update_tiles.sh).
 Again, change "renderaccount" to the name of whatever non-root account you are using here.
+You can also adjust the number of threads and the amount of memory cache used.

 Then add to root's crontab: